LNG sellers will become more like widget makers

 The EIA predicts that the US will be the biggest oil producer worldwide by 2020.
 And by the same breath, they say that Natural Gas will be big too.
 We all know the scenarios by which US-based LNG producers will swamp the world in cheap LNG derived from American shale.
 Shale has already killed the aspirations of some oil and gas producers who saw in America the market of the future.
 But now the game takes a whole new quality.

-For a starter – shale gas extraction technology would never have been pushed to the efficiencies and the cheapness today if it would not have been for the oil and gas price rally we have seen over the past 10 years.
-In a way, big oil and gas and the producing countries have caused their own pain by pricing their exported energy at a premium.
+For a starter – shale gas extraction technology would never have been pushed to the efficiencies and the cheapness today if it had not been for the oil and gas price rally we have seen over the past 10 years.
+In a way, big oil and gas and the producing countries have caused their pain by pricing their exported energy at a premium.

 I have never accepted that terminology.
 A real market is always a so-called buyer’s market.
 In a real market environment, sellers compete for the fickle customer just like a supermarket chain tries to pull you in with all kinds of juicy offers.
 And as competition keeps the market healthy it will ensure that the seller behaves nicely enough.